Speech in Noisy Environments (SPINE) Training Audio

 |Citation:||Schmidt-Nielsen, Astrid, et al. Speech in Noisy Environments (SPINE) Training Audio LDC2000S87.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2000.|

-This publication contains the Speech in Noisy Environments (SPINE) Training Audio Corpus created for the Department of Defense (DoD) Digital Voice Processing Consortium (DDVPC) by Arcon Corp., and produced by the Linguistic Data Consortium (LDC) catalog number LDC2000S87, ISBN 1-58563-173-6.
-A companion corpus, Speech in Noisy Environments (SPINE) Training Transcripts, was also produced by the Linguistic Data Consortium (LDC) catalog number LDC2000T49 and ISBN 1-58563-174-4.
-These corpora support the 2000 Speech in Noisy Environments (SPINE1) evaluation.
+Speech in Noisy Environments (SPINE) Training Audio Corpus was developed for the Department of Defense (DoD) Digital Voice Processing Consortium (DDVPC) by Arcon Corp.
+Corresonding transripts, Speech in Noisy Environments (SPINE) Training Transcripts, are available as LDC2000T49.
+These corpora supported the 2000 Speech in Noisy Environments (SPINE1) evaluation.

-The 2000 Speech in Noisy Environments Evaluation (SPINE1) is a first attempt to assess the state of the art and practice in speech recognition technology in noisy military environments and to exchange information on innovative speech recognition technology in the context of fully implemented systems that perform realistic tasks.
-It is intended to be of interest to all university, industrial and commercial speech system developers working on the problem of robust speech recognition.
-The evaluation gives participants the opportunity to participate in a flexible evaluation, suited to development needs and abilities.
+The 2000 Speech in Noisy Environments Evaluation (SPINE1) was a first attempt to assess the state of the art and practice in speech recognition technology in noisy military environments and to exchange information on innovative speech recognition technology in the context of fully implemented systems that perform realistic tasks.
+It was intended to be of interest to all university, industrial and commercial speech system developers working on the problem of robust speech recognition.
+The evaluation gave participants the opportunity to participate in a flexible evaluation, suited to development needs and abilities.

-The SPINE1 evaluation focuses on the task of transcribing speech produced in noisy environments with emphasis on noisy military environments.
-The evaluation is designed to promote research progress in this area, to provide the opportunity for participants to try out new ideas for developing robust speech recognition systems that are of both scientific and practical interest, and to measure the performance of this technology.
-More information on this evaluation is available at SPINE1.
+The SPINE1 evaluation focused on the task of transcribing speech produced in noisy environments with emphasis on noisy military environments.
+The evaluation was designed to promote research progress in this area, to provide the opportunity for participants to try out new ideas for developing robust speech recognition systems that were of both scientific and practical interest, and to measure the performance of this technology.

 This work was sponsored in part by National Science Foundation Grant No. IIS-9982201.